 Only an “interested party” may bring a Lack of Capacity Will Contest Challenge.
 A person would become an interested party if the Will created damages them financially.

-For example, father, while competent, in 2010 signs a Will gives all assets equally to children A, B, and C and excluding child D. But, seven years later dementia renders him incapacitated.
+For example, father, while competent, in 2010 signs a Will.
+The 2010 Will gives all assets equally to children A, B, and C while excluding child D. But, seven years later dementia renders him incapacitated.
 While incapacitated he signed a 2017 Will dividing his estate between children A and B. Only Child C is an “interested party.”
 Though excluded, Child D has no standing.
 If the 2017 Will is found invalid, Child D gains nothing, as the prior Will also excludes him.
 Therefore, child D is not an interested person.

 If you have any questions about a Will Contest based on Lack of Capacity or any other estate law topics, please contact us to schedule a free consultation.

 For more than two decades Klenk Law has focused only on Estate Law.
 We’ve seen it all, and this experience allows us to explain complex estate law and Probate clearly and concisely.
-If you are involved in Will Challenge Litigation, our experienced Probate Litigation Attorneys will make it easy for you to understand and provide top notch representation so you can make the best decisions for yourself and your family.
+If you are involved in Will Challenge Litigation, our experienced Probate Litigation Attorneys will make it easy for you to understand.
+We provide top notch representation so you can make the best decisions for yourself and your family.